 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Looking for a cheap and cheerful cooling pad?
-The JML Chillmax pillow is the best we've found, based on customer reviews.
-The design is simple: it's a pouch filled with gel that's designed to absorb excess heat from the body.
-It's pillow- rather than bed-sized (there is an 'Extra Large Cooling mat version, but we can't find it in stock anywhere).
-Those compact dimensions do add versatility though – JML suggests it can also be used as a seat cushion or even under a laptop – as well as being a great option to slot into your pillowcase or under your sheet to help keep you cool as you slumber.
+The JML Chillmax pillow is the best cheap and cheerful cooling pad.
+The design is simple: it's a pouch filled with gel that absorbs excess heat from the body.
+Its compact dimensions add versatility – JML suggests it can also be used as a seat cushion or even under a laptop – as well as being a great option to slot into your pillowcase or under your sheet to keep you cool as you slumber.

-This is an entirely analogue affair, so there's no charging to speak of, you don't even need to refill it, and it's wipe-clean if it does get a bit sweaty.
-You can (as we'd be tempted to do) whack it in the fridge before use to amp up the cooling properties.
+This is an entirely analogue affair, so there's no charging to speak of, you don't even need to refill it, and it's wipe-clean if it does get sweaty.
+You can whack it in the fridge before use to amp up the cooling properties.
 JML says it'll work for up to three hours, so this isn't necessarily an all-night solution, but it should do its job long enough to help you drop off comfortably.
-Reviews for this kind of product tend to be variable, but the JML version has garnered the most positive responses we've seen.
-Almost everyone's been impressed with it.
-And for such a low price, it's not a big risk to give it a go.

-The Pod Pro Cover is the best mattress cooling pad around.
-This is for those who are serious about keeping their chill at nighttimes.
-The cover slots over your existing mattress like an other cover, but this one contains a network of water-filled plumbing that can be cooled or heated to your exact preferences.
+The Eight Sleep Pod Pro Cover is the best mattress cooling pad around, and is for those who are serious about keeping their chill at night.
+The cover slots over your mattress but this one contains a network of water-filled plumbing that can be cooled or heated to your exact preferences.
 Don't agree with your partner on the ideal bed temperature?
 It's dual-zone, so you don't need to.
 As well as being able to adjust your own side of the bed to any temperature from 55°F to 110°F (13-43°C), the cover will also automatically adjust its temperature throughout the night, based on your sleep zones.

 That's not all though!
 The Pod Pro Cover also has an integrated sleep tracker that'll give you data about the quality of snoozing you're doing, and there's 'GentleRise' function that can wake you up silently by gently vibrating and cooling/heating your side of the bed.
 Any downsides?
 Well, as you might suspect, all that tech doesn't come cheap (but there are sometimes Eight Sleep deals to take the price down) and you'll need to make room for a water reservoir next to your bed.